NarjesBessghaier/NarjesBessghaier.github.io/_tools/game.md

 ![3D game](../images/game.png)

-* B.S. in Computer science applied to Management
+* Degree: B.S. in Computer science applied to Management
   - Thesis: Guardian Jet - Un jeu vidéo en 3D
-  - Higher Institute of Management of Gabes, Tunisia, 2015
+  - Affiliation: Higher Institute of Management of Gabes, Tunisia
+  - Period: 2014-1015
+  - Supervisor: Dr, Iskander Keskes
+  - Engineer: Ing, Raouf Bessghaier
+  - Place: 3D Palm Studio

-Developed an educational 3D video game using Autodesk Maya 2015 for 3D modeling, Unity for game development and animation, and Adobe Photoshop for creating canvas elements.
+  - Software: Autodesk Maya 2015 for 3D modeling, Unity for game development and animation, and Adobe Photoshop for creating canvases elements.

+- Story behind the game: I developed an educational 3D video game focused on the French colonization of Tunisia.
+The game consists of two interactive maps, each featuring educational questions related to the historical period.
+These questions appear on floating canvases, and players must shoot bullets at the correct answers to progress.
+Additionally, when players approach specific artifacts—such as jars, mines, or gates—a brief narrative is triggered, providing historical context about how these items were used during the colonial era.
+Each map also includes combat challenges, where players must shoot a set of enemies and collect gold.
+The player controls a miniature aircraft emblazoned with the Tunisian flag.
+The aircraft’s small scale—designed at a 1:10 ratio relative to other in-game objects—adds an extra layer of difficulty, enhancing the game's immersive dimension.

 #### Step 1: Drawing different plane models